Reconciliation Calendar

 While funny, it also encourages us to reflect on how to ensure our words and actions are thoughtful, respectful and grounded in genuine understanding and commitment to reconciliation…how can we all do better?

 The following video contains personal accounts of a Chief’s experiences in the residential school system.
 It includes descriptions of trauma and cultural loss that may be distressing for some viewers.
 Please take care while watching and step away if you need to.
-Support is available through the Indian Residential Schools Crisis Line at 1-866-925-4419.

-Adult resource - Watch this video and learn about Chief Robert Josephs experience as a residential school survivor and the importance of truth and reconciliation in Canada.
+Watch this video and learn about Chief Robert Josephs experience as a residential school survivor and the importance of truth and reconciliation in Canada.

-Children resource – Watch this episode: Molly in Denali Grandpa’s Drum.
+Watch this episode: Molly in Denali Grandpa’s Drum.
 This episode explores how the residential school system left lasting impacts, including the choice to stop drumming and the loss of a cherished cultural tradition once loved by Denali’s grandfather.

 Looking for a new podcast?
-Listen to CBC’s unreserved podcast with Rosanna Deerchild.
+Listen to CBC’s Unreserved podcast with Rosanna Deerchild.

 Searching for your next read?
 Explore these books in honour of National Day for Truth and Reconciliation.
 Many of these titles are available at the Jasper library – stop by and see what you can find!
 Or if you are able, consider purchasing a copy of a book to support Indigenous authors and their work.